ros2/ros2_documentation/source/Concepts/About-ROS-Interfaces.rst

 2.1.2 Field names
 ~~~~~~~~~~~~~~~~~

 Field names must be lowercase alphanumeric characters with underscores for separating words.
 They must start with an alphabetic character, and they must not end with an underscore or have two consecutive underscores.

 2.1.3 Field default value
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Default values can be set to any field in the message type.
-Currently default values are not supported for string arrays and complex types (i.e. types not present in the built-in-types table above; that applies to all nested messages)
+Currently default values are not supported for string arrays and complex types (i.e. types not present in the built-in-types table above; that applies to all nested messages).

 Defining a default value is done by adding a third element to the field definition line, i.e: